lalicia/50_projects_in_50_days/README.md

 Some of the projects really took a lot of research and trial and error to convert over, so for me the re-making of the original projects was a learning experience and lesson in perseverance.
 It's nice to have them all collected together, and I think it's a great little library of components and features that maybe I could use or implement in the future.

+In no way am I saying these conversions are perfect.
+I've really tried not to directly manipulate the DOM, but I'm still learning all of what that entails so I'm sure there are things I could have done better.
+But I've tried!
+Some of the code is horribly repetitive, but my main aim was to make things work and in fairness I learned things along the way that probably could have helped in other projects with reducing that - which is what it's all about.

-I also hope this helps other learners.
+Might be daydreaming, but I really hope this project helps other learners.
 The makers of the course are really popular and have a big following, so I know there can't just be me who wonders about trying to convert over the projects.
-I'd like to think this repo/app can help people who might be taking the course in future, or are researching some of the functionality.
+I'd love if this repo/app can help someone who might be taking the course in future, or who is researching some of the functionality.
 It would be nice to pay it back, having been helped by some many developers on the internet who'll never know they saved my day.

 ## Tech